 Carson is an iOS and Android junkie.
 Tinkering with new apps and sites keeps her weekends busy.

-If you feel that cable TV doesn't offer the kind of shows and movies that you want to watch, here are some of the best substitutes that you can try.
-They not only provide a wider range of shows but also cost less than cable TV.
+If you feel that cable TV costs too much or doesn't offer the shows and movies that you want to watch, here are some of the best streaming platforms you should check out instead.
+They not only provide a wider range of shows and movies, but they also cost significantly less than cable TV.

 Netflix needs no introduction.
 It is the pioneer when it comes to standing against cable companies.
 This is the platform that encouraged thousands to cut the cord and go online to watch the latest shows and movies.
 If you want to shift from cable TV to a streaming service, there isn't a better platform to start with than Netflix.
 From thrilling TV shows to mind-boggling documentaries, Netflix has it all.